nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User views the list of tutees.
 2. User requests mark all the tutees in the current list as not paid.
-3. System marks all the tutee in the list as not paid.
+3. System informs user that it marked all the tutees in the list as not paid.

     Use case ends.
     <br>